jdtournier/simple_build/README.md

 (non-optional) argument:

 - `help`:  print this help page
-- `run`:   build and if successful, run the resulting executable, passing any remaining arguments to the executable.
-Note that if the projet includes multiple executables, each executable will be invoked in turn with the arguments provided.
 - `clean`: remove all files (the executable and all objects).

-The `build` script also accepts the following options (when used with the 'run' command, these should appear before the 'run' keyword):
+The `build` script also accepts the following options:

-- `-debug`:   create code suitable for debugging (best to run `build clean` beforehand to clear out any optimised temporaries).
+- `-debug`:   create code suitable for debugging (when switching between debug and regular build, make sure to run `build clean` beforehand to clear out all temporary files).
 - `-verbose`: print out additional information about what the script is doing, including the executables detected, each intermediate file's dependencies, whether why each file needs to be updated, and why.